Human-Connection/Human-Connection/webapp/vue.md

 ## We use typed props

-Vue.js allows us to define component props either as strings or as objects with `type`, `default` and `required` values.
+Vue.js allows us to define component props either as strings or as objects (with `type` and `default` or `required` values).
 Always go for the second option!

-Also: define defaults _only and always_ for non-required props.
+Also: only (and always!) define a `default` for props that are _not required_.

 Why?
 - it makes our code more robust – a warning will be shown when passing a wrong prop type